-Indeed, in many low and middle-income countries, the age of first pregnancy leads to a de-schooling of the girl who cannot pursue further education and acquire advanced vocational skills.
-According to the Population Division of UN DESA, each year more than 21 million young women worldwide become pregnant between the ages of 15 and 18, and 777,000 give birth to a child before the age of 154, resulting in immediate school drop-out, when they had the chance to still be in school.
+Indeed, in many low and middle-income countries, the age of first pregnancy leads to a de-schooling of the girl who cannot acquire advanced vocational skills.
+According to the Population Division of UN DESA, each year more than 21 million young women worldwide become pregnant between the ages of 15 and 18, and 777,000 give birth to a child before the age of 15, resulting in immediate school dropout.
 This confines them to future jobs that are poorly paid, are often informal, and do not match their aspirations.

 On the other hand, some mothers will accept jobs with less responsibility and reduced working hours in order to meet the demands of family life and care responsibilities.

-These mothers must be given the opportunity to bounce back when they have the chance.
+All these mothers must be given the opportunity to bounce back when they have the chance.
 This requires access to adult vocational training, and lifelong learning systems, which can be arranged in specific structures such as universities or associations, or within companies themselves.